tomwayson/dev-summit-2017-front-end-testing/outline.md

 - Good:
  - preventing regressions
  - testing in multiple browsers
+ - testing CRUD
 - Not so good:
  - flakey
  - slow to run

+- Where to execute e2e tests?
+ - server is good when testing CRUD b/c have direct access to DB during setup/teardown
+ - client is good when want to run with unit tests or using framework specific helpers (angular's protractor see: https://github.com/Esri/angular-esri-map/tree/v1.x/test/e2e)

 ### Conclusion (Tom?)
-TODO: something along the lines of so many ways to test, finite, time and resources, so need to be smart about how and what you test.
+So many ways to test, but finite time and resources, so need to be smart about how and what you test.
 Take ideas we've presented here as starting points to discuss ways to test your own applications w/ your team.

 Questions.